Willi Castro Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.4 K/9, the eighth-best in the league.
+- The Red Sox pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have a 5.07 team ERA that ranks 24th among all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all league pitching staffs (5.20).

-- The Red Sox surrender the fourth-most home runs in baseball (24 total, 1.4 per game).
+- Red Sox pitchers combine to give up 28 total home runs at a rate of 1.5 per game (fourth-most in the league).

-- Sale gets the start for the Red Sox, his fourth of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- Houck (2-0) gets the starting nod for the Red Sox in his fourth start of the season.
+He has a 4.50 ERA in 14 2/3 innings pitched, with 15 strikeouts.

-- In his most recent appearance -- out of the bullpen on Monday -- the left-hander threw 2/3 innings against the Los Angeles Angels while surrendering hits.
+- His last time out was in relief on Wednesday when the righty threw 2/3 innings against the Minnesota Twins while giving up hits.

-- The 34-year-old has put together an 11.25 ERA and 14.2 strikeouts per nine innings across three games this season, while allowing a batting average of .327 to his opponents.
+- In three games this season, the 26-year-old has a 4.50 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.